RhysU/droll/README.md

 ## What is implemented?

 Default player semantics (i.e. no special abilities).
 Special semantics for the Knight with advancement to DragonSlayer after 5 experience points.
+Also, semantics for Spellsword with advancement to Battlemage.
 Other characters remain to be done.
 Known shortcomings are flagged with TODOs.

 ## Why implement it?